 For the first nine months of 2003, approximately 64% of our business was generated by four customers, National Semiconductor (26%), Motorola, (15%), FillFactory (12%) and SanDisk (11%).
-We expect to continue to receive a significant portion of our revenue from a limited number of customers, with SanDisk, our largest Fab 2 customer, accounting for a significant portion of the revenues we expect to generate from Fab 2 in 2004.
+We expect to continue to receive a significant portion of our revenue from a limited number of customers.
 Loss or cancellation of business from, or decreases in, the sales volume or sales prices to these customers could seriously harm our financial results and business.
 Since the sales cycle for our services typically exceeds one year, if our customers order significantly fewer wafers than forecasted, we will have excess capacity that we may not be able to sell in a short period of time, resulting in lower utilization of our facilities.
 We may have to reduce prices in order to try to sell the excess capacity.
 In addition to the revenue loss that could result from unused capacity or lower sales prices, we might have difficulty adjusting our costs to reflect the lower revenues, which could harm our financial results.